daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 return float4(r / 5.0, g / 5.0, b / 5.0, 1.0);
 ~~~

 Looking good so far!
 Together with `ImageEffectPixelate`, the effect is looking quite strong.
 However, I think we can go one step further with the effect - NES and SNES games were played on CRTs, which certainly don't look this crisp.
-We're going to implement features to make our effect more similar to the Snapshot Mode effect, then go above and beyond.
+We're going to implement features to make our effect more like the Snapshot Mode effect, then go above and beyond.

 ![SNES](/img/tut1/part5-scene-snes.png){: .center-image }